- Online Training Course #1:

 A 3-day waiting period will apply to all Workers' Compensation injuries.
 Accrued sick leave or vacation leave may be utilized during this time.

-If compensable, you will receive benefits from St. Paul through the duration of your absence (subject to qualifications).
+If compensable, you will receive benefits from Hartford through the duration of your absence (subject to qualifications).

-Any questions regarding this program should be directed to the Human Resources Office at email@example.com.
+Any questions regarding this program should be directed to the Department of Human Resources at firstname.lastname@example.org.